pbiggar/rash/README.md

 ## Bash -> Rash translation:

 `$@` -> `sys.argv`

 `$#` -> `sys.argv | length`

 `$1` -> `sys.argv[1]`

 `prog > file` -> `prog | fs.save file`

 `prog < file` -> `fs.read file | prog`

 `[[ $x == "https*" ]]` -> `$x | string.matches? https.*`

 `exit 1` -> `sys.exit 1`

 `type grep` -> `sys.onPath? grep`

 `prog1 | prog2` -> `prog1 | exit.suppress | prog2`

 `set -eo pipefail; prog1 | prog2` -> `prog1 | prog2`

 `$myprog | prog2` -> `exec $myprog | prog2`

 `time x` -> `x | @sys.time`

+## Language notes

+- execute external procs with ``
+ - returns map
+ - stdout and stderr are streams
+ - exit code is a promise of a value, will block until execution
+ - if operated on using string functions, refers to stdout
+- awk: file.read | string.words 3
+- regex.match returns list of values
+- use pipes liberally for composing functions
+- string functions all work on streams. no non-stream operations
+ - warning when something function appears to cause blocking a stream
+- vars start with $ sign
+- statically verify all types
+- true and false types - dont use 0/non-zero
+- proc.success? instead of checking $_ for zero
+- functions receive params as values.
+ - string values are really streams with a known input
+- can we prevent globals entirely?
+- exitcode type?
+- should we allow returning values? procs cant do that.
+Should functions == procs?
+ - if we assume there is a return value, how do we choose between stdout and exitcode for procs
+- the whole point of bash is that the executed functions have their stdout output
+- how to put infix functions within a pipe.
+Maybe \*equal as (==) is not readable.
+- let string, arrays, hashtables, collections, proc and int have methods, which are the same as piping to string.whatever, arguments using ()
+- normally a function returns the output, which then goes into the caller's output, and so on.
+Do the same here.
+- include analytics and crash reporting so you can see how your program are being use (optional, of course)
+- what to do for unset variables?
+ - do we want to have a maybe type?
+- translate some scripts